Fábio Carvalho (footballer, born 2002)

-Early life and career
+Early life

-Carvalho was born in Torres Vedras, in the Lisbon District of Portugal.
-He was born to an Angolan father and a Portuguese mother.
-He played in the youth academy of Olivais Sul and Benfica before moving with his family to London in England in 2013.
+Carvalho was born in Torres Vedras, in the Lisbon District of Portugal and grew up in Zona J, Chelas.
+His father is Angolan and his mother is from Madeira, Portugal.
+He has 2 older brothers and a younger sister.
+He played in the youth academy of Olivais Sul and Benfica.
+At the age of 11, he moved with his family to South London, where he was educated at Coombe Boys' School in New Malden.
 He played for Balham before being signed by Fulham in 2015.
+He is fluent in both Portuguese and English.

 Club career

 Fulham

 In May 2020, Carvalho signed his first professional contract with Fulham, for two years.
 On 23 September, Carvalho made his first-team debut as a substitute in a 2–0 EFL Cup victory over Sheffield Wednesday.
 On 15 May 2021, Carvalho scored his first goal in a 3–1 away league defeat to Southampton.

 Carvalho had an impressive start to the 2021–22 season, scoring three goals in his first five matches as Fulham looked to return to the Premier League.
 As a result, Carvalho was awarded the EFL Young Player of the Month for August 2021.